jcwells18/Python-Challenge/README.md

 PyPoll

-This script analyzes an election data set.
+This script analyzes election data for a local town.

 This script calculates:
 - total number of votes